 ...the time is coming when anyone who kills you will think they are offering a service to God.

 Since the early days of the Church, there have been countless Christian Martyrs.
 Between now and Judgement Day, there will be many more.
-I've read that, worldwide, more followers of Jesus are being murdered today than ever before in history.
+It's reported that more followers of Jesus are being murdered worldwide today than ever before in history.
 Charlie Kirk is maybe the most well known martyr in these times, but he is nonetheless just one of many.

-In this larger battle, we ask another question.
-Was this God's plan for Charlie Kirk?
+In this larger battle, we ask another question: Was this God's plan all along for Charlie Kirk?
 Or was it pure evil operating outside of God's perfect will?
-My conclusion is that evil things happen outside of God's perfect will.
+My conclusion is that ALL evil things happen outside of God's perfect will.

 God gave mankind the ability to choose between good and evil.
 Because He gave us free will, He doesn't always get His way.
 For example, He wants everyone to be with Him forever in heaven.